ansble/Action/readme.md

 in order from top left - down the column then on to the next column.
 If we run out we'll add more names to the list :-)

 ##Documentation
+This is really really loose and rudimentary, but it is now here.
+It will expand out over time.
+If you want more details about the API the tests, and code is probably your best bet.

+###action.eventMe()
+This is a functional constructor that adds events to an object.
+It provides a global, and local, listener and emitter.

+###action.modelMe()
+This is a functional constructor that creates a model object with private attributes (accessible through get() and set()), events, ajax, etc.

+###action.routeMe()
+Route events and support for yoru application

+###action.clone()
+A clone function that copies an object without preserving references

+###action.compose()
+A function for composition with

+###action.Error
+Error constructor prototype

+###action.viewMe()
+The view constructor function for view objects... more to come

 ###Browser Support
 0. IE 9+
 0. Chrome